LiuYuancheng/ChatGPT_on_CTF/doc/testCases/library_hijacking.md

-##### Question 3:
+##### Question 3

-We wrap the question with Jailbreak prompt and ask again:
+We wrap the question with AIM Jailbreak prompt and ask again:

 ![](../img/testCases/libraryHijacking/Q3_1.png)

-Then we can see the GPT gave the correct answer:
+Then we can see the Chat-GPT gave the correct answer:

 ![](../img/testCases/libraryHijacking/Q3_2.png)